wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    <table border="1" cellpadding="4" cellspacing="0">
    <tr><th> n=165 </th><th> Actual: yes 105 </th><th> Actual: no 60 </th></tr>
-   <tr><th> Predicted: yes 110 </th><td> 100 True Positives aka "Sensitivity" or "Recall rate"</td><td> 10 Type I error: False Positives </td></tr>
+   <tr><th> Predicted: yes 110 </th><td> 100 True Positives aka "Sensitivity rate" or "Recall rate"</td><td> 10 Type I error: False Positives </td></tr>
-   <tr><th> Predicted: no 55 </th><td> 5 Type II error: False Negatives </td><td> 50 True Negatives aka "Specificity"</td></tr>
+   <tr><th> Predicted: no 55 </th><td> 5 Type II error: False Negatives </td><td> 50 True Negatives aka "Specificity rate"</td></tr>
    </table>

+Columns represent the known truth.

+<strong>Specificity rate</strong> percent of no's correctly identified = TN / (TN + FP) = 50 / (50 + 10) = 0.83

 REMEMBER: <strong>Average Precision (AP)</strong> is the ratio of correct predictions (True Positives + True Negatives) to the total number of predictions.
 It answers "how often is the classifier correct?".

-Accuracy = 100/110 = 0.91

-Misclassification Rate (aka "Error Rate"): Overall, how often is it wrong?
-(10+5)/165 = 0.09

-   * <strong>Precision</strong> is the percentage of class predictions made by the model which were <strong>correct</strong>.
-When it predicts yes, how often is it correct?
-110 / 110 = 0.91

-   * <strong>Recall</strong> is the percentage of class predictions the model <strong>correctly identify</strong>.
-For example, if there are 10 images of apples, and the model found 7 of them, then the recall is 0.7 (70%).

-   * Prevalence: How often does the yes condition actually occur in our sample?
+(100 + 50) / 165

 <a target="_blank" href="https://www.wikiwand.com/en/F-score">F1 Score</a> is an overall metric that takes into account both precision and recall):
 weighted average of the true positive rate (recall) and precision.

+Different values in the Confusion Matrix would be created for each level of threshold.
-<a target="_blank" href="https://www.youtube.com/watch?v=4jRBRDbJemM&list=RDCMUCtYLUTtgS3k1Fg4y5tAhLbw&start_radio=1">VIDEO</a>: The <a target="_blank" href="https://www.dataschool.io/roc-curves-and-auc-explained/">Receiver Operating Characteristic (ROC) curve</a> plots the relationship between True Positive Rate (TPR) and False Positive Rate (FPR) as the decision threshold changes.
-The ROC curve can be less informative when training models on datasets with high class imbalance, as the majority class can drown out contributions from minority classes.
+<a target="_blank" href="https://www.youtube.com/watch?v=4jRBRDbJemM&list=RDCMUCtYLUTtgS3k1Fg4y5tAhLbw&start_radio=1">VIDEO</a>: The <a target="_blank" href="https://www.dataschool.io/roc-curves-and-auc-explained/">Receiver Operating Characteristic (ROC) curve</a> plots the relationship between True Positive Rate (TPR) aka "Sensitivity" on the Y axis and False Positive Rate (FPR) or (1 - Specificity) on the X axis as the decision threshold changes.

 <a target="_blank" href="https://www.youtube.com/watch?v=OAl6eAyP-yo">VIDEO</a>:
 <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/create-classification-model-azure-machine-learning-designer/evaluate-model">AUC</a> (Area Under the Curve) measures the area underneath the ROC curve.
-If the AUC is 0.87 means 87% of the area of the plot is below the curve.
+It is used to compare methods of categorization (such as between Logistic Regression vs Random Forest).
 A model with AUC of 0.5 performs no better than random chance.
-The larger the AUC to 1 the better the model is at separating classes.
+The larger the AUC to 1.0 the better the model is at separating classes.
 Thus, the ideal AUC is 1.0.

+Misclassification Rate (aka "Error Rate"): Overall, how often is it wrong?
+(10+5)/165 = 0.09

+   * <strong>Precision</strong> is the percentage of resules which were <strong>correctly classified</strong>.
+When it predicts yes, how often is it correct?
+100 / 110 = 0.91.
+This is used in studying rare diseases when many more people would not have the disease than with the disease.

+   * <strong>Recall Accuracy</strong> is the percentage of class predictions the model <strong>correctly identified</strong>: (100 + 50)/(165)

+   * Prevalence: How often does the yes condition actually occur in our sample?

 ### Metrics of regression model performance